 6 Mortgage Options for Canadian Homebuyers

 Anyone planning to buy a home soon already knows what a mortgage is.
 Mortgages are a loan used to pay for a home.
+And depending on your credit score, the credit limit and the interest rates for the loan can be extremely advantageous, or less so, for the future homebuyer.
 Traditionally, homebuyers borrow enough money from a bank to cover the cost of a property with the agreement that the bank may repossess the home if monthly payments are not fulfilled.
 The borrowing party is also required to provide a down payment.
 Although that's a quick overview of how mortgages work, there are several different types of mortgages in Canada, each with its own requirements, mandates, and payment options.
 Keep reading to become an expert on the types of mortgages offered in Canada.

 Open Mortgages in Canada